The Marriage Penalty And How It Works

 - It appears the Internal Revenue Code needs to be updated to address the marriage penalty

 - This is because it is definitely not fair

 - Perhaps they could consider expanding the income levels for each tax bracket to match that of a single counterpart

-Arlene DiSessa is a loan officer with The Gustan Cho Team.
+Arlene DiSessa is a loan officer at Gustan Cho Associates.
 Arlene is also a contributing associate editor and writer for Gustan Cho Associates.
 Arlene is an accounting professional with advanced experience in individual taxation and California business tax laws.

 - Arlene has extensive experience in setting up accounting and financial records for new business start-ups.

 - Experience includes 7 years of audit work, 20 years of income tax preparation, and 3 years in tax debt settlement and negotiation